 - Title Experiments Free — Finally, if all you want to optimize are your post titles, this is the plugin for you.
 Put in multiple titles for the same post, see which one gets the most clicks, pick the winner and rest easy knowing you went with the best possible option.

 You have probably heard the saying “the money is in the list”.
 That’s because email remains one of the most important online marketing channels and list building is one of the best ways to grow your website.
 These plugins will help you do so:

 - OptinMonster — In my opinion, OptinMonster is the list-building plugin par excellence.
 While it’s a premium solution, the plugin is worth every penny.
 Together with SumoMe it forms the pinnacle of lead generation plugins for WordPress.
-For a comparison between the two, read this article.

 - OptinForms — However, there are also free alternatives for collecting email subscribers and MailChimp is the favorite of many.
 This plugin makes the integration of MailChimp forms on your site easy as pie.
 Alternatives: MC4WP, MailChimp Forms by MailMunch, and Easy Forms for MailChimp.

 Those are my personal picks but you can find more mailing list plugins right here on WPKube.